emmajanedrews/base-template/_posts/2017-01-26-whats-the-top-trait-we-look-for-in-a-recruiter.md

 The third way is by being comfortable in a sales process where you don’t control everything.
 Our business is unlike a process that simply allows you to sell a specific product that has certain traits, features, and benefits that you can market.
 With our process, we’re selling a service that matches a candidate with a hiring authority.
 Both sides are represented by people who don’t always know exactly what they want until they see it.
 This means there’s a lot of human psychology involved, and our job can mimic that of a marriage broker—we help manage two people come to a conclusion to solve mutual needs and requirements.&nbsp;

 If you have any questions about this topic, please feel free to reach out to us.
-We’d look forward to talking with you!
+We look forward to talking with you!